fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.HDInsight/v3.0.0/Add-AzureHDInsightConfigValues.md

 These cmdlets will be removed by January 1, 2017.
 Please use the newer version of Azure PowerShell HDInsight.

-For information about how to use the new HDInsight to create a cluster, see Create Linux-based clusters in HDInsight using Azure PowerShellhttps://azure.microsoft.com/en-us/documentation/articles/hdinsight-hadoop-create-linux-clusters-azure-powershell/.
+For information about how to use the new HDInsight to create a cluster, see [Create Linux-based clusters in HDInsight using Azure PowerShell](https://azure.microsoft.com/en-us/documentation/articles/hdinsight-hadoop-create-linux-clusters-azure-powershell/).
-For information about how to submit jobs by using Azure PowerShell and other approaches, see Submit Hadoop jobs in HDInsighthttps://azure.microsoft.com/en-us/documentation/articles/hdinsight-submit-hadoop-jobs-programmatically/.
+For information about how to submit jobs by using Azure PowerShell and other approaches, see [Submit Hadoop jobs in HDInsight](https://azure.microsoft.com/en-us/documentation/articles/hdinsight-submit-hadoop-jobs-programmatically/).
-For reference information about Azure PowerShell HDInsight, see Azure HDInsight Cmdletshttps://msdn.microsoft.com/en-us/library/mt438705.aspx.
+For reference information about Azure PowerShell HDInsight, see [Azure HDInsight Cmdlets[(https://msdn.microsoft.com/en-us/library/mt438705.aspx).

 The **Add-AzureHDInsightConfigValues** cmdlet adds a Hadoop configuration value customization, such as Core-site.xml or Hive-site.xml, or a Hive shared library customization to an Azure HDInsight cluster configuration.